aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ## Disclaimer

-This sample code should not be used in production accounts, on production workloads, or on production or other critical data.
+This guidance sample code should not be used in production accounts, on production workloads, or on production or other critical data.
 You are responsible for testing, securing, and optimizing the sample code as appropriate for production-grade use based on your specific quality control practice and standards.

 ## References